AlexSkrypnyk/scaffold/docs/ci/test.md

 - Uses a matrix strategy to test against multiple NodeJs versions.
 - Checks out code.
 - Sets up Node.js environment.
 - Runs code linting.
+Add `CI_LINT_IGNORE_FAILURE` with a value of `1` to your repository's variables to ignore linting failures
 - Runs tests with coverage.
+Add `CI_TEST_IGNORE_FAILURE` with a value of `1` to your repository's variables to ignore test failures.

 [//]: # (#;> NODEJS)